zynynyn/VeriMMR/README.md

 **Cascade ZAC Membership Proof**: Documents and their embedding vectors are jointly bound via the composite fingerprint `SHA256(image_bytes ∥ embedding_bytes)`.
 Combining a cascaded BloomFilter (n=2) with Pointproofs vector commitments yields O(1)-communication aggregated membership proofs of constant size (96 bytes, independent of corpus size N), reducing the false positive rate from ε (single layer) to ε² (measured: 1% → 0%).
 This simultaneously defends against document substitution (B1) and embedding substitution (B2) without exposing corpus content or index structure.

-**Batch Inner Product Aggregation and Cryptographic Ranking Binding**: N independent inner product verifications are aggregated into a single Sumcheck via Fiat-Shamir random linear combination, reducing online verification complexity from O(N) to O(1) with no trusted setup.
+**Batch Inner Product Aggregation and Cryptographic Ranking Binding**: N independent inner product verifications are folded into a single aggregated Sumcheck proof via Schwartz-Zippel random linear combination, with Fiat-Shamir eliminating multi-round interaction — no trusted setup required.
 Replacing the raw floating-point embedding matrix with IPA vector commitments elevates the Verifier's trust basis from numerical correctness to cryptographic binding, without leaking query or document vector contents.

 **End-to-End Verifiable Multimodal Embedding Inference**: zkLLM is extended from a single-modality language model to a five-stage multimodal inference proof system (Conv3d → ViT → PatchMerger → LM → Pooling).
 Key contributions include cryptographic adaptation for GQA attention, precise NTT partitioning for window/global attention, and cross-component Sumcheck batching (gate/up projections and q/k/v projections each reduced to a single verification), enabling a Verifier to confirm that embedding vectors were genuinely computed by the agreed encoder without disclosing model parameters.